jianqiuhuang/CaesarDecrypt/caesarCipher/README.txt

 PURPOSE:

-  This program is designed to decrypt Cipher text from input file using multi-threading approach Input and output file need be located in the top directory which is the same directory as this README text file
+  This program is designed to decrypt Cipher text from input file using multi-threading approach All shared resources are synchronized using the Java modifier "synchronized" We choose vector as the data structure to store decoded strings because vector in Java is thread-safe.
+However, since the addLine method in DecodedStore is  Synchronized, it is also reasonable to use a non-thread-safe data structure like ArrayList.
+But, considering the scalability of the program in future use, we think a vector is more appropriate when working with multi-threading programs Input and output file need be located in the top directory which is the same directory as this README text file

 PERCENT COMPLETE: